- Table of Contents

 Practise Empathetic Communication

 Communication plays a vital role in empathetic leadership.
 Use inclusive language that respects and values individuals' identities and experiences.
 Practice empathy in your conversations by acknowledging and validating the emotions of others.
 When someone expresses their concerns or struggles, show understanding and offer support.
-Practice reflecting back their emotions to let them know you hear and empathise with them, e.g., "It sounds like you're feeling frustrated about the current situation."
+Practice reflecting on their emotions to let them know you hear and empathise with them, e.g., "It sounds like you're feeling frustrated about the current situation."

 Show Appreciation